Zoraman26/Zoracraft-Wiki/README.md

 ## Steps to get up running for editing and/or developing the wiki.

-0. Install node.js if `node` not present in terminal.
+0. Install node.js if `node` is not present in terminal.
 [Quick guide further down page.](#install-and-manage-node-js)

 1. `git clone https://github.com/Zoraman26/ZoraCraft.git`

 2.

 3.